iotshaman/typescript-primer/README.md

 When set to true, developers can leverage a feature of javascript called "decorators".
 Decorators are little bits of code you can add *on top of* other code, to modify behavior.

-For more information about the "sourceMap" option, please [click here](https://www.typescriptlang.org/tsconfig#experimentalDecorators).
+For more information about the "experimentalDecorators" option, please [click here](https://www.typescriptlang.org/tsconfig#experimentalDecorators).

 **compilerOptions.typeRoots**